iAmMe27/WoD/README.md

 # Common Issues

-## I get download errors when installing via Wabbajack
+## I get download errors when installing WoD!
 I bet it's one of the files on the commonly failing downloads list.
 [All commonly failing downloads can be found on the Wiki page here.](https://github.com/iAmMe27/WoD/wiki)

 ## I can't move my mouse cursor around the whole area of my screen!